opencv/opencv/modules/imgproc/doc/filtering.rst

 ------------------------
 .. c:function:: Ptr<FilterEngine> createGaussianFilter( int type, Size ksize,                                   double sigmaX, double sigmaY=0,                                   int borderType=BORDER_DEFAULT)

-    Returns engine for smoothing images with a Gaussian filter
+    Returns an engine for smoothing images with the Gaussian filter.

-    :param type: The source and the destination image type
+    :param type: Source and destination image type.

-    :param ksize: The aperture size; see  :func:`getGaussianKernel`
+    :param ksize: Aperture size.
+See  :func:`getGaussianKernel` .

-    :param sigmaX: The Gaussian sigma in the horizontal direction; see  :func:`getGaussianKernel`
+    :param sigmaX: Gaussian sigma in the horizontal direction.
+See  :func:`getGaussianKernel` .

-    :param sigmaY: The Gaussian sigma in the vertical direction; if 0, then  :math:`\texttt{sigmaY}\leftarrow\texttt{sigmaX}`
+    :param sigmaY: Gaussian sigma in the vertical direction.
+If 0, then  :math:`\texttt{sigmaY}\leftarrow\texttt{sigmaX}` .

-    :param borderType: Which border type to use; see  :func:`borderInterpolate`
+    :param borderType: Border type to use.
+See  :func:`borderInterpolate` .

-The function :func:`createGaussianFilter` computes Gaussian kernel coefficients and then returns separable linear filter for that kernel.
+The function :func:`createGaussianFilter` computes Gaussian kernel coefficients and then returns a separable linear filter for that kernel.
 The function is used by
 :func:`GaussianBlur` .
-Note that while the function takes just one data type, both for input and output, you can pass by this limitation by calling
+Note that while the function takes just one data type, both for input and output, you can pass this limitation by calling
 :func:`getGaussianKernel` and then
 :func:`createSeparableFilter` directly.

-See also:
+See Also:
-:func:`createSeparableLinearFilter`,:func:`getGaussianKernel`,:func:`GaussianBlur` .
+:func:`createSeparableLinearFilter`,
+:func:`getGaussianKernel`,
+:func:`GaussianBlur`

 .. index:: createLinearFilter